 The whole shoreline is a sand bar meaning there’s no reef making it easy to get in and out of the water.
 If surf is up bring you’re long board and feel less stress knowing there is no reef to accidentally get tumbled across.

 This is a beach for both locals and tourists alike.
-Showers to rinse off at and porter johns are available at Homoa Beach.
+Showers to rinse off at and bathrooms are available at Hamoa Beach.

 There are several rocks that you can jump off of ranging in different heights.
 The highest being upwards of 30 feet!
 You could easily spend a entire afternoon here.

-If catching the perfect wave is your main objective then head to Koki Beach.
-Sister beaches with Hamoa this beach has great surf.
+If catching the perfect wave is your main objective while experiencing Maui, then head to Koki Beach.
+Sister beaches with Hamoa this Hana beach has great surf.
 Pack a cooler, a good book and let your problems melt away.

 Red Sand Beach